Daniel-KM/BeamMeUpToInternetArchive/README.md

 has a paid staff out of George Mason University that develop and maintain its core.
 Like any good open source project, it also has a large and active community of volunteer developers.
-Omeka provides the architecture to enable such developers (including the Pop-up Radio Archive) to expand Omeka’s functionality through plugins.
+Omeka provides the architecture to enable such developers (including the Pop Up Archive) to expand Omeka’s functionality through plugins.

-The issues with Omeka are two-fold.
 From an archival standpoint, the server that hosts Omeka and its data is typically rented space in the cloud.
 A change in credit card number can delete this data.
-From an outreach standpoint, making the front-end to an Omeka-powered website is difficult, and these sites are often lightly trafficked.
+From an outreach standpoint, making the front-end to an Omeka-powered website requires resources, and these sites are often lightly trafficked.

-The Pop-up Radio Project addresses these issues by getting the content in an Omeka database off of Omeka.
+The Pop Up Project addresses these issues by getting the content in an Omeka database outside the user's server.
 For posterity, this data is sent to the Internet Archive, whose job is to store digital media in perpetuity.
 For accessibility, the data is sent to SoundCloud, an audio repository with a superb interface and skyrocketing popularity.

 To do so, two plugins have been developed: one for the Internet Archive and the other for SoundCloud.
-Omeka is a middle man.
-It already has the code necessary to get data from a local machine (e.g. a radio producer’s laptop) to its database.
-The Pop-up Radio plugins provide the cURL code to get the data from its database to more accessible, better maintained third parties.
+Omeka already has the code necessary to get data from a local machine (e.g. a radio producer’s laptop) to its database.
+The Pop Up Archive plugins provide the cURL code to get the data from its database to more accessible, better maintained third parties.